 Planting Seeds: Practicing Mindfulness with Children by Thich Nhat Hanh and the Plum Village Community.
-A book filled with love and respect for children, and how to nurture them through simple, meditation practices.
+A children's book on meditation filled with love and respect for kids, and how to nurture them through simple, meditation practices.
 The paperback comes with a CD of guided exercises.

 Would you like to read a meditation classic – a book that different teachers, across traditions recommend to students as a comprehensive discussion of meditation?
 They are written by people who teach from a place of lived knowledge, from embodying a meditative life.
 Here are five of the best:

-Each of the books in this list is written by an experienced teacher trusted by people all over the world.
-You’ll be in good hands whichever of these meditation books best suits you most.
+Each of the books on meditation in this list is written by an experienced teacher trusted by people all over the world.
+You’ll be in good hands whichever of these reads best suits you most.
 Remember that a little can go a long way.
-When an idea or practice grabs you, stay with it, contemplate it and practice it, and notice what changes for you.
-These books will all help you experience meditation for yourself, rather than giving you concepts to believe.
+When an idea or practice grabs you, stay with it, contemplate it and practise it, and notice what changes for you.
+These best books on meditation will all help you experience meditation for yourself, rather than giving you concepts to believe.
 So, let these authors guide you to trusting yourself and being in awe of what you find! •

 Main image: shutterstock/alexandre zveiger